egorvoronov/dedupe-parent-css-from-chunks-webpack-plugin/README.md

     new ExtractCssChunks('styles.css'),
     new DedupeParentCssFromChunksWebpackPlugin({
       assetNameRegExp: /\.optimize\.css$/g, // the default is /\.css$/g
+      map: { prev: ... } // the default is undefined
       canPrint: true // the default is true
     })
   ]